MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/device-and-adapter-initialization.md

     > [!TIP]
     > If your device supports more than one NETADAPTER, we recommend storing pointers to each adapter in your device context.

 3. Create the NETADAPTER object.
-To do so, the client calls [**NetAdapterInitAllocate**](/windows-hardware/drivers/ddi/netadapter/nf-netadapter-netadapterinitallocate), followed by optional **NetAdapterInitSetXxx** methods to initailize the adapter's attributes.
+To do so, the client calls [**NetAdapterInitAllocate**](/windows-hardware/drivers/ddi/netadapter/nf-netadapter-netadapterinitallocate), followed by optional **NetAdapterInitSetXxx** methods to initialize the adapter's attributes.
 Finally, the client calls [**NetAdapterCreate**](/windows-hardware/drivers/ddi/netadapter/nf-netadapter-netadaptercreate).

     The following example shows how a client driver might initialize a NETADAPTER object.
 Note that error handling is simplified in this example.